Home Β» New York Β» Edge Hudson Yards tickets

 Back to Top

-The Edge of Hudson Yards is open from 10 am to 10 pm, daily.
+The Edge at Hudson Yards is open between 10 am and 10 pm on all days of the week.

-The last elevator ride is 50 minutes before closing.
+The last elevator to the deck leaves 50 minutes before closing.

 Best time to visit Edge